ScreenStaring/shopify_id_export/README.md

 Dump Shopify product and variant IDs —along with other identifiers— to a CSV or JSON file.

-When data munging in Shopify you'll often need to (cross-)reference product IDs, variant IDs, and SKUs.
+When data munging in Shopify you'll often need to (cross-)reference product IDs, variant IDs, SKUs, barcodes, etc...
 Shopify does not make product nor variant ID available via their product export.

 Other times one is provided a product spreadsheet with SKUs but the target system relies on product/variant IDs.